-The key to surviving AE is early detection and effective treatment of the underlying cause.
+The key to surviving autoimmune encephalitis (AE) is early detection and effective treatment of the underlying cause.
 AE patients might require a stay in a hospital intensive care unit so health care providers can watch for seizures, brain swelling, respiratory failure or heart rhythm changes.
 AE treatment depends on the underlying cause and symptoms and may include anti-infective medications to fight viral or bacterial infections, medications to control seizures, and immunotherapy.
-Immunotherapy options include plasmapheresis, immune globulin G (IgG) administered into the blood stream intravenously (IVIG), corticosteroids, or immunosuppressive drugs.
+Immunotherapy options include plasmapheresis, immune globulin therapy administered into the blood stream intravenously (IVIG), corticosteroids, or immunosuppressive drugs.
 Plasmapheresis (also known as apheresis, plasma exchange, or “plex”) is a medical procedure where a device separates whole blood into the cellular components and plasma.

 The information provided on this website is not medical advice, nor is it intended to be a substitute for medical advice, diagnosis, and treatment.
 Always seek the advice of a physician or other qualified health provider with questions concerning a medical condition.
 Never disregard professional medical advice, or delay seeking it based on information provided on this website.